Structural business statistics overview

 Structural business statistics describe the business economy through the observation of units engaged in an economic activity; the unit in structural business statistics is generally the enterprise.
 An enterprise carries out one or more activities, at one or more locations, and it may comprise one or more legal units.
 Enterprises that are active in more than one economic activity (plus the value added and turnover they generate, the people they employ, and so on) are classified under the NACE heading corresponding to their principal activity; this is normally the one which generates the largest amount of value added.

 NACE Rev. 2 was adopted at the end of 2006, and implemented in structural business statistics from the 2008 reference year.
-This allows a broader and more detailed collection of information to be compiled on services, while also updating the classification to identify better new areas of activity.
+Compared with NACE Rev. 1.1, this has enabled a broader and more detailed set of information to be compiled on services, while also updating the classification to identify new areas of activity better.

 The structural business statistics data collection consists of a common module (Annex 1), including a set of basic statistics for all activities, as well as six sector-specific annexes covering a more extensive list of characteristics.
 The sector-specific annexes are: industry, distributive trades, construction, insurance services, credit institutions, and pension funds.
 There were two further annexes added in 2008 covering business services and business demography.